 There will be three Civil Service Commissioners appointed by the City’s Executive Committee with the approval of City Council.
-The Executive Committee consists of the Mayor, the City Council President, and up to three additional members of City Council.
+(CSC 12/15/15)

-- Their terms of office will be three years commencing with March 1st of the year of appointment.
+1. Each Commissioner serves a three year term with one term expiring each year on March 1.
 Any vacancies occurring otherwise will be only for the unexpired term.
 Commissioners will continue in office until their successors have been officially appointed.
+(CSC 12/15/15)

-- An organizational meeting will be held in August of every year, or as soon thereafter as possible, for the purpose of electing the President and Vice President of the Commission.
+1. An organizational meeting will be held on the second Monday in August for the purpose of electing the President, Vice President and Secretary of the Commission.
+(CSC 12/15/15)

-- Any scheduled meeting may be postponed with the consent of two Commissioners; notices of such postponements will be clearly and publicly posted in the Commission/Human Resources Department Office.
+2. Commission meetings may be postponed with the consent of the President of the Commission; notices of such postponements will be clearly and publicly communicated by the Commission/Human Resources Department.
+(CSC 12/15/15)

 1. Rule Making

-The Civil Service Commission may make, amend, or repeal rules in order to promote sound human resource administrative practices, to promote efficiency of the service and to carry out the intent of the City Charter.
-(CSC 2/24/09)
+The Civil Service Commission may make, amend, or repeal rules in order to promote sound human resource management practices, to promote efficiency of the service and to carry out the intent of the City Charter.
+(CSC 2/24/09) (CSC 12/15/15)

 The Civil Service Commission directs the Human Resources Department to administer the policies and procedures necessary to carry out the intent of the City Charter and Commission Rules.

-- Any other such matters that fall within the scope of the City Charter, Chapter 19 and these Rules.
+iii.
+Any other such matters that fall within the scope of the City Charter and these Rules.

 b.
-The Commission authorizes the Human Resources Department to conduct the above investigations.
 The investigations will include review of relevant documents or records as well as gathering information and testimony from all concerned parties.
+(CSC 12/15/15)

 A. Develop policies and procedures to administer these Rules, including but not limited to: recruitment, examination and certification of qualified applicants for open and promotional positions; evaluation and classification of positions; audit and verification of payroll; maintenance of employee records; coordination of employee job skill training programs; and perform other duties related to efficient human resource administration; (CSC 2/24/09)

-B. Propose changes to the Rules based on developments in the fields of human resource and public administration; (CSC 2/24/09)
+B. Propose changes to the Rules based on developments in the fields of human resources and public administration; (CSC 2/24/09)